 First and foremost, keeping accurate financial books is the primary responsibility for all Treasurers.

-The books should be maintained in a way that makes it easy to see where the PTO sits financially.
+The books should be maintained in a way that makes it easy to see where the PTO sits financially, showing exactly how much money has been received and how much has been spent.

 Deposit Right Away